sont5413/tornado/README.md

 * Data: This is a dataset maintained by the National Oceanic and Atmospheric Administration (NOAA) of all recorded tornados since 1951.

 ## Methods:
 * Model selection: Split data into test and train datasets and evaluate model perforamnce by mean absolute error (MAE).
-Evaluate performanc of random forest (rf), gradient boosting (gb), and xgboosting (xgb) regressor models.
+Evaluate performance of random forest (rf), gradient boosting (gb), and xgboosting (xgb) regressor models.
 The rf regressor model had the least MAE.
 * Feature importance: Assess important features of the rf regressor model

 ## Findings